hl-yuan/RPCIC/README.md

 # Robust Prototype Completion for Incomplete Multi-view Clustering（ACM MM 2024）

-This repo contains the code and data of our ACM MM'2024 paper Robust Prototype Completion for Incomplete Multi-view Clustering.
+This repo contains the code and data of our ACM MM'2024 paper "Robust Prototype Completion for Incomplete Multi-view Clustering".
 If you have any questions about the source code, please contact: hl_yuan0822@163.com.

 ## Requirements